 The phrase “kak se šika” comes from old Zagrebian jargon: its approximate meaning is “as befits the occasion”.
 Today this phrase has an old-fashioned connotation, as something our grandmothers would say.

-The owner is an academic painter who wanted to create a special space which would be a gallery and cafe at the same time.
+The owner is an academically trained painter who wanted to create a special space which would be a gallery and cafe at the same time.
 The paintings are all her own works, and even some of the furniture comes from her personal collection.

-Weekends are reserved for live music: “after-work” jazz piano on Friday afternoons and a guitar on Saturday evenings.
-More programs are being prepared, like “Talent show”, cultural events, and ambiental concerts of piano improvisation.
+Weekends are reserved for live music: “after-work“ jazz piano on Friday afternoons and a guitar on Saturday evenings.
+Other programs include a very popular “Talent show”, talk shows and cultural events.
 It’s a place for savouring – for your palate, as well as for your eyes and ears.